hippospace/move-to-ts/README.md

 # move-to-ts

 A Move-to-TypeScript transpiler & AptosVM emulator.
 Helps you:
-- run arbitrary Move code in a TS/JS environment
+- Interact with your Aptos contract using auto-generated TypeScript SDK
+- Interact with your Aptos contract using auto-generated CLI utility
 - run arbitrary Move code in simulation (using realtime fullnode data), and return the serialized output value

-- auto-generate TypeScript SDK
-- auto-generate CLI utilities
+For complete guide & documentation, please refer to [gitbook](https://hippo-labs.gitbook.io/dev/move-to-ts/move-to-typescript-transpiler).

 # Attributes